ZiyuWang1121/Collaborative-Workspace-System/README.md

 | **Ng	Tsz Wing** | 3035xxxxxx | Project Report |
 | **Cheng	Yuen Chit** | 3035xxxxxx | PowerPoint Slides & Presentation Recording |

+## Testing Instruction
+Please refer to the following steps to use this system:
+1. Download all the files and make sure that the directories are in original order.
+2. Open your terminal and go to the correct directory.
+3. Use the command `streamlit run main.py` to activate the system.
+4. You can then input your own information or use the "Generate sample data" in the sidebar for demostration.

 ## Project Objectives
 -  Design the databases, identify/collect/simulate the data, and draw object oriented diagrams for the system’s functions.